rolczynski/Explainable-Sentiment-Analysis/article/article.md

 #open-source #NLP #deep-learning #aspect-based-sentiment-classification

-The article aims to highlight the need for testing and explaining model behaviors.
+This article aims to highlight the need for testing and explaining model behaviors.
-We published the open-source `aspect_based_sentiment_analysis` package where the key idea is to build the pipeline which supports explaining model predictions.
+We have published an open-source `aspect_based_sentiment_analysis` package where the key idea is to build a pipeline which supports explanations of model predictions.
-We introduce the independent component called the professor that supervises and explains model predictions.
+We have introduced an independent component called the professor that supervises and explains model predictions.
-The professor's main role is to provide explanations of model decisions that enhance control over the model.
+The professor's main role is to provide explanations of model decisions that will enhance control over the model.
-We benefit from explanations to understand an individual prediction (we've built an exemplary GUI to clearly present this advantage) but also to infer the general characteristics of model reasoning.
+Although we can benefit from explanations to understand individual predictions (we've built an exemplary GUI to clearly present this advantage), we can also infer general characteristics of model reasoning.
-We truly believe that testing and explaining model behaviors fuels further development, and making models useful in the real-world applications.
+We truly believe that testing and explaining model behaviors can fuel further development, and make models more useful within real-world applications.

 <br>